Gaby Hoffmann: 1988–2001: Child actress

-Theatre work in New York: 2003–2007
+2003–2009: Theatre work in New York

-Between 2003 and 2007, Hoffmann largely concentrated on a theatre career in New York.
+Between 2003 and 2007, Hoffmann concentrated on theater in New York.
 Roles included 24 Hour Plays (as Denise at the American Airlines Theatre), The Sugar Syndrome (Williamstown Theatre Festival – July/August 2005), and Third (Mitzi E. Newhouse Theater/Lincoln Center Theater – September – December 2005).
 In late 2005, she starred in an episode of Law & Order: Criminal Intent.
-She also appeared in the Broadway play Suburbia, alongside Kieran Culkin and Jessica Capshaw at the Second Stage Theatre on 43rd Street in New York City, which ran from September to October 2006.
+She also appeared in the Broadway play SubUrbia, alongside Kieran Culkin and Jessica Capshaw at the Second Stage Theatre on 43rd Street in New York City, which ran from September to October 2006.
 Hoffmann then returned to the 24 Hours Plays where she acted alongside Jennifer Aniston.

-Return to film work: 2007–present

 Since 2007, Hoffmann has made a gradual return to film acting.
 In 2007, she starred in the film Severed Ways: The Norse Discovery of America.
 In 2008, she appeared in Guest of Cindy Sherman, a documentary on art-scene commentator Paul Hasegawa-Overacker's relationship with enigmatic photographer Cindy Sherman.
-Sherman was married to Hoffman's stepfather, Michel Auder, from 1984 to 1999.
+Sherman was married to Hoffmann's stepfather, Michel Auder, from 1984 to 1999.
 Later in 2008, Hoffmann appeared in the documentary Chelsea on the Rocks, which is a tribute to the Chelsea Hotel where she grew up.
-Directed by Abel Ferrara, the documentary highlights the many personalities and artistic voices that have emerged from the legendary residence.

-In 2009, Hoffmann had a supporting role in Todd Solondz's Life During Wartime, and the thriller 13 with Mickey Rourke (released in 2010).
+Directed by Abel Ferrara, the documentary highlights the many personalities and artistic voices that have emerged from the hotel.
+In 2009, she had a supporting role in Todd Solondz's Life During Wartime, and the thriller 13 with Mickey Rourke (released in 2010).

-Several years later, Hoffmann starred alongside Michael Cera in Crystal Fairy & the Magical Cactus (2013).
-While shooting the film in Chile, she and Cera took mescaline for her performance in a climactic scene.

-Hoffmann has made guest appearances have been in the television series Louie and Girls in Season 3.
-Hoffmann also appeared in seasons 4 and 5 of Girls.